The Parents Portal by Autism Early Support (AES)

 Professionals who may be supporting a child or their families can also sign up to the portal and access the knowledge and resources.
 No referral or diagnosis is needed to access the portal.
 Online sign-up is straightforward.

 “As part of our universal offer to families, we have now commissioned free access for parents and supporting professionals to an online support and guidance service for Bucks families; The Parent’s Portal by Autism Early Support (AES).
-It has been designed and created by AES which is a long-established local charity who specialise in early help and autism education” - Caroline Hart, Designated Clinical Officer for SEND in Buckinghamshire.
+It has been designed and created by AES which is a long-established local charity that specialises in early help and autism education” - Caroline Hart, Designated Clinical Officer for SEND in Buckinghamshire.

-Online demonstrations for professionals
+Online demonstrations

 Booking links for the demo sessions are as follows: